kudzu-cms/kudzu-cli/docs/src/HTTP-APIs/Content.md

 title: Content HTTP API

-Ponzu provides a read & write HTTP API to access and interact with content on a system.
+kudzu provides a read & write HTTP API to access and interact with content on a system.
 By default, write access (including create, update and delete) and search are disabled.
-See the section on Ponzu's [API Interfaces](/Interfaces/API) to learn more about how to enable these endpoints.
+See the section on kudzu's [API Interfaces](/Interfaces/API) to learn more about how to enable these endpoints.

 ---